Jordan Lejuwaan • • 11 min read

-After the the 30 rapid succession of breath cycles, draw the breath in once more and fill the lungs to maximum capacity without using too much force.
+After the 30 rapid successions of breath cycles, draw the breath in once more and fill the lungs to maximum capacity without using too much force.
 Then push all of the air out and hold for as long as you can.
 Draw the chin in a bit so as to prevent air from coming in again.
 Really relax and open all energy channels in your body.
 Notice how all the oxygen is spreading around in your body.
-Hold the breath until you experience the gasp reflex on the top of your chest.
+Hold your breath until you experience the gasp reflex on the top of your chest.

 6) Recovery Breath

 Inhale to full capacity.
 Feel your chest expanding.
 Release any tension in the solar plexus.
-When you are at full capacity, hold the breath once more.
+When you are at full capacity, hold your breath once more.
 Drop the chin to the chest and hold this for around 15 seconds.
 Notice that you can direct the energy with your awareness.
-Use this time to scan the body and see where there is no color, tension or blockages.
+Use this time to scan the body and see where there is no color, tension, or blockages.
 Feel the edges of this tension, go into it, move the energy towards this black hole.
 Feel the constrictions burning away, the dark places fill with light.
 Relax the body deeper as you move further inward, let everything go.
 Your body knows better than you do.
 After 15 seconds you have completed the first round.

 Start this practice with one or two rounds.
 Try to do it daily and add two more rounds in a few days.
 After you feel more comfortable with holding your breath you can start to add exercises and stretches.
 Work up to a minimum of 15 minutes or 6 rounds with exercises.
 You can do this practice for how long it pleases you.